310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 (That was exactly the type of people I felt so frustrated with when I was a junior.)

 (I just wanted to change our situation—our very existence, even if it was by pure force.
-Though...
-I was too much of a coward to do something as violent as that.)
+Though… I was too much of a coward to do something as violent as that.)

-(But...
-That’s exactly why this time around—)
+(But… That’s exactly why this time around—)

 (For the sake of the kids who turned me, a cowardly crybaby, into a hero—)